blazingdrummer/BakedModpack/README.md

 "So how do I actually change things?"
 Well, that part's actually pretty simple.
 For example, if you don't like the DPS meter, the good news is that DPSMeter is a client-side mod and you can simply click it in **r2modman** and then click **Disable** without affecting anyone else.
 Some mods (eg RTAutoSprintEx) have in-game commands that let you adjust them.
 Other mods (eg ShareSuite) might affect multiplayer, so disabling them will affect your friends if you are the host.
 Still other mods have issues if not loaded on both sides (ie mods that add characters or other assets not in the base game).
 Installing new mods is as simple as going to the **Online** tab and clicking **Install**, running the game once to generate the config, and then using the config editor to adjust them.

-Note: One quirk of a modpack setup like this is that disabling/uninstalling a mod will prompt r2modman to warn you that BakedModpack will also be affected.
+Note: One quirk of a modpack set up like this is that disabling/uninstalling a mod will prompt r2modman to warn you that BakedModpack will also be affected.
 This isn't a problem, as the actual BakedModpack "mod" is just used as a dependency hook to load the other mods and doesn't have an effect on gameplay after installation.
 I'd recommend disabling mods rather than uninstalling, because then you can see when the BakedModpack entry needs an update by the little cloud icon next to it.
 Updating mods with that icon manually should be fine, but does have the potential to introduce new problems that I will not have tested.

 ## Recommended Settings
   - **Gameplay:** `sprint sensitivity reduction` = disabled